nrwl/nx/packages/bazel/README.md

-# Angular Extensions: Bazel Backend for CLI
+# Nrwl Extensions for Angular: Bazel Backend for CLI